Agenda

 15.20-16.00

 Assets, whether related to oil and gas or renewables, are not necessarily aging gracefully.
 Insurers report a number of claims related to blowouts, as well as problems with wind turbine blades and solar panels.
-For example, on the oil and gas side, there are both decommissioned wells and abandoned wells, of which may be insured, but which present a larger than expected risk to insurers.
-The question for this panel is, how do you insure assets that are aging or beyond their useful life?
-How can insurers ensure that clients successfully recycle such assets?
+The question for this panel is, how do you insure assets that are aging?

 Moderator: Brad Nehring, Director, Energy, RB Jones